A virtual credit card is a credit card number that is generated by your credit card issuer, on your behalf, for temporary use.

 Alternatives to the Virtual Credit Card

-In addition to the virtual credit card number, you can use an online payment service like PayPal and Google Checkout to create an additional layer of protection.
-These systems come with their own protection issues though, so make sure you understand how you’ll be protected when using them.
+In addition to the virtual credit card number, you can use an online payment service like PayPal or Google Pay to create an additional layer of protection.
+These systems may come with their own protection issues though, so make sure you understand how you’ll be protected when using them.

 You could also shop with one of the free prepaid credit cards.
 Unlike a regular credit card, a prepaid card uses your own pre-loaded funds.
 Therefore, you always know how much is on the card and how much can be used if someone were to use it fraudulently.
-Find a free prepaid card here.

 Have you ever used a virtual credit card number?
 How do you shop safely online?